aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 There are a lot of different ways to implement authentication in modern web applications: session, JWT, oauth2.
 For our app we'll go with the simplest one: session based authentication.

 The authentication process simply consists of checking the `:identity` keyword in session.
 And session is just an abstraction that holds some data about the client.
 There are a lot of different ways to store them: in memory, database, cookies.
 For our app in-memory solution is more that enough.
-On the client it's stored in cookies and its value will look something like that: `3be2b6e9-0973-4860-b97f-a0f143cc1d8a`.
-On the server it will be decoded and we can get more sense out of it:  `{:identity :test@user.com}`.
+On the client session id is stored in cookies and being sent to the server with each request.
+Then server will get all the information associated with that id from memory.
 We'll get into more details when we start working with code.

 ## Registration